ssfsx17/ffpnp/GMGuide.md

 - Maximum HP is doubled.
 - Attack Damage is increased by 50%.
+- Has one or more other templates as well.
 - Upon death, the monster drops something that is 10 item levels higher.

 **Reinforcing:**